typescript-eslint/typescript-eslint/README.md

 ## Supported TypeScript Version

 We will always endeavor to support the latest stable version of TypeScript.
 Sometimes, but not always, changes in TypeScript will not require breaking changes in this project, and so we are able to support more than one version of TypeScript.
+In some cases, we may even be able to support additional pre-releases (i.e. betas and release candidates) of TypeScript, but only if doing so does not require us to compromise on support for the latest stable version.

 **The version range of TypeScript currently supported by this parser is `>=3.2.1 <3.8.0`.**